peteroupc/Numbers/docs/PeterO.Numbers.EContext.md

     public sealed class EContext

  Contains parameters for controlling the precision, rounding, and exponent range of arbitrary-precision numbers.
 (The "E" stands for "extended", and has this prefix to group it with the other classes common to this library, particularly EDecimal, EFloat, and ERational.). <b>Thread safety:</b> With one exception, instances of this class are immutable and are safe to use among multiple threads.
-The one exception involves the  `Flags` Flags property.
-If the context's  `HasFlags` HasFlags property (a read-only property) is  `true` true , the  `Flags` Flags property is mutable, thus making the context mutable.
-This class doesn't synchronize access to such mutable contexts, so applications should provide their own synchronization if a context with the  `HasFlags` HasFlags property set to  `true` true will be shared among multiple threads and at least one of those threads needs to write the  `Flags` Flags property (which can happen, for example, by passing the context to most methods of  `EDecimal` EDecimal such as  `Add` Add ).
+The one exception involves the  `Flags`  property.
+If the context's  `HasFlags`  property (a read-only property) is  `true`  , the  `Flags`  property is mutable, thus making the context mutable.
+This class doesn't synchronize access to such mutable contexts, so applications should provide their own synchronization if a context with the  `HasFlags`  property set to  `true`  will be shared among multiple threads and at least one of those threads needs to write the  `Flags`  property (which can happen, for example, by passing the context to most methods of  `EDecimal`  such as  `Add`  ).

   ### Member Summary
 * <code>[AdjustExponent](#AdjustExponent)</code> - Gets a value indicating whether the EMax and EMin properties refer to the number's Exponent property adjusted to the number's precision, or just the number's Exponent property.